 Despite this progress, our research revealed that mental health issues remain prevalent, with nearly two-thirds of lawyers saying they have experienced burnout because of their work.

 Looking after employee wellbeing has a positive impact on engagement, satisfaction, productivity and crucially, retention.
 But how are happy lawyers at work, what are law firms doing in this area and how can employers go further?

-Request a copy of our Wellbeing Report below.
+You can request a copy of our Wellbeing Report by completing the form below.